Artists in Residence & Studio Information

 South Hill Park has a number of Artists in Residence who tutor many of our courses and workshops.
-They cover a variety of arts and crafts disciplines.
-Use this page to find out more about them.
+They cover a variety of arts and craft disciplines.

 Heather Upton (Head of Printmaking)